 Not all content on this page originates from Amegy Bank.
-Links on this page may redirect you to other websites with different levels of privacy and security from Amegy Bank.
-Amegy Bank does not endorse or guarantee the privacy, security, accuracy, or performance of those sites, or the information, products, or services expressed or offered on those sites.
+Links on this page may redirect you to other websites with different levels of privacy and security from ZB, N.A. dba Amegy Bank.
+ZB, N.A. does not endorse or guarantee the privacy, security, accuracy, or performance of those sites, or the information, products, or services expressed or offered on those sites.

 Don’t Get Hooked by a Phishing Scam

 "We suspect an unauthorized transaction on your account.
 To ensure that your account is not compromised, please click the link below and confirm your identity."

 Most of us have received a message similar to the one above, from someone who claims to be a company or organization with which you do business.
 The message may ask you to update, confirm, or validate account information, and threaten you with severe consequences if you don’t act right away.

 While it may seem like a legitimate request, chances are it's a scam referred to as "phishing" — and it involves internet thieves looking to lure personal information (credit card numbers, bank account information, Social Security number, passwords, or other sensitive information) from unsuspecting victims.

 As scary as these scams may seem, there are ways to protect yourself.

 - If you get an email message that asks for personal or financial information, don’t reply.
 Legitimate companies don't ask for this information via email.
 If you are concerned about your account, contact the organization mentioned in the email using a telephone number that you know is genuine.

 - Use anti-virus and anti-spyware software, as well as a firewall, and update them all regularly.
 Some phishing emails contain software that can harm your computer or track your activities on the internet without your knowledge.